RussTheAerialist/doomsparkle/content/casting/the-chase.md

 +++
 <div class="hero">
 <p>The film collective Doom Sparkle is producing a queer short film about love as told
-through movement for Film Competitions and distribution online.
+through movement for film competitions and distribution online.
 We will be shooting in late spring/early summer of 2017.</p>

 <p><label class="segment">Synopsis</label>: A love of parkour leads a queer Seattle college student to discover